Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 6750 should perform much faster than the Radeon HD 5570 overall. (explain)
+Memory BandwidthThe Radeon HD 6750, in theory, should perform much faster than the Radeon HD 5570 overall. (explain)

-Pixel RateThe Radeon HD 6750 should be quite a bit (about 123%) faster with regards to AA than the Radeon HD 5570, and should be able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 6750 is quite a bit (approximately 123%) better at anti-aliasing than the Radeon HD 5570, and also should be able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison